gab26gadu/Windows-Persistence-Watchdog-Python-Script/README.md

 - Watchdog loop monitoring the process and restarting if killed.
 - SHA-256 integrity check to detect modifications or tampering.
 - Automatic termination of suspicious and unauthorized processes.
-- Batch script for stealth launch from a hidden folder with system attributes.
+- Batch script (`start.bat`) for stealth launch from a hidden folder (`%APPDATA%\.SysCache`) with system attributes.

 ---

 ## Usage of the Batch Launcher

-The batch script `launch_hidden.bat` is configured to use an executable named `PC_KILLER.exe`, which **must be provided by the user** and placed in the same folder as the batch file.
+The batch script `start.bat` is configured to use an executable named `PC_KILLER.exe`, which **must be provided by the user** and placed in the same folder as the batch file.

 The batch script:
-- Creates a hidden folder `%ProgramData%\.SmaskHidden` if it doesn’t exist.
+- Creates a hidden folder `%APPDATA%\.SysCache` if it doesn’t exist.
 - Copies `PC_KILLER.exe` to this hidden folder.
 - Starts the copied program from this stealth location.